XOP/css-codeguide/src/md/comments.md

 :page_with_curl: **[Code follow-up](example/_component-1.scss)**

 These comments help to keep your CSS organized, consistent and way more readable.
-Consider each inner level a deeper nested element or modificator - this metaphor helps to get the image.
+Consider each inner level a deeper nested element or modifier - this metaphor helps to get the image.

 **Level 1** is typically a component / file title.